yapudjus/schooltimeremaining/README.md

 # ENG

 Hello!
-This repo is to find out in a "simple way" how long until school ends. (now I am an american writing this so I would assume you need login creds for a specific district/school)
+This repo is to find out in a "simple way" how long until school end. for this you will need an ecoledirecte account, the password is stored in plain text cuz i have no other option, although your website password is hashed

 # FR

-En attente de traduction
+tu sais lire, c pour voir combien de temps de cour il te reste, t'as besoin dun compte ecoledirecte ton mdp ecoledirecte est stocké en clair, g pas le choix, par contre le mdp sur le site est hashé